CiscoDevNet/intersight-powershell/docs/Initialize-IntersightAssetSshConnection.md

 ```

 ### -Port
 The port number to be used to connect to the managed target.
-Values 1-65535 indicate a port number to be used.
-A value of 0 is not a valid port number and instead indicates that the default management port, as defined by the documentation of the managed target, should be used to establish a connection.
+Valid values are 1 - 65535.
+If not provided, a default port of 22 is used to establish the SSH connection to the given target.

 ```yaml
 Type: long